xtrimDev/xtrimNotes/README.md

 ## Description
-Developed a notes-sharing website, xtrimNotes, for batchmates to easily access academic resources, including notes and previous year question papers (PYQs).
-Files are organized by year and course for fast retrieval, with the ability to bookmark essential documents.
-The platform also includes a contact form for user support.
-This project demonstrates expertise in building efficient, user-focused educational tools that streamline resource sharing and access.
+Developed an interactive web application, xtrimNotes, designed to streamline access to study materials for students.
+Registered users can securely log in, explore organized study content, and bookmark essential files for easy retrieval.
+To optimize performance and manage high traffic volumes, I implemented caching techniques, reducing server load and improving user experience.
+This project not only supports efficient study habits but also showcases scalable, user-friendly web development with a focus on performance and accessibility.

 ## Deployment Methods